mritunjaysharma394/sedpy/README.md

 ## How to use?

-The project comes with a `test.txt` file.
+As a sample, you can download the [test.txt](https://raw.githubusercontent.com/mritunjaysharma394/sedpy/master/examples/test.txt) file.
 We can play with it to learn about it's very basic usage:

 The contents of `test.txt` file as of now reads: